WHL99/dating-apes/README.md

 <p align="right"><img src="https://user-images.githubusercontent.com/104759740/183436724-23c3129c-29c3-43c3-ac79-a02b0b320024.png" alt="datingApesLogo" height="100" /></p>

 # My Mission
-Since dating apps become one of the mainstream tools for connecting human being, but these apps still don't give any chance to our pets to make new friends.
-Pets are always used as human accessories or even as a method for dating.
+Since dating apps become one of the mainstream tools for connecting human being, but these apps still don't give any chance to our pets to make new friends.<br>Pets are always used as human accessories or even as a method for dating.
 Therefore I created the app to serve the pets, all the user information is about the pets, not about his/her/its owner.<br>
 <p align="center"><img width="900" alt="index" src="https://user-images.githubusercontent.com/104759740/183531361-a927f4b2-9792-4b0b-827c-592c1d4c21aa.png"></p>

 ## Setup